 This seminar addresses Asian worlds – In Asia, transnationally, and locally – to cultivate new approaches to global processes and problems.
 The course explores key Asian sites that open new configurations for studying interactions between economic/environmental development, political change, and migration and cultural politics.
 It provides an advanced and systematic overview of the research methodologies that students have been exposed to throughout the CAS program.
 These include historical-archival, ethnographic, visual/media, and statistical/quantitative methods that allow us to map Asian political, economic, and cultural formations, and through them, global challenges.
 The seminar builds interdisciplinary conversations attentive to both critical problematizing and problem-solving, to qualitative and applied projects.
-Together with CAS450H1, it is the required capstone to the Contemporary Asian Studies major.
+It is the required capstone to the Contemporary Asian Studies major.

 1.0 FCE in 200 level CAS courses; 1.0 FCE in 300 level CAS courses